Here’s my insider guide to where to stay in Hawaii to help you to find the best islands to stay in Hawaii.

-Maui is Hawaii’s second-largest island and is mainly a destination for beach-loving tourists.
+Maui is Hawaii’s second-largest island and is mainly a tourist destination for beach-loving tourists.
 A visit here can be as active or passive as you like.
 You can just chill on the beach at some great hotels or enjoy fabulous diving, surfing and all kinds of other energetic activities.

 Molokai and Lanai are two smaller islands close to Maui that are relatively undeveloped.
-These are great places to go to get away from the crowds, and enjoy a chilled out local-style atmosphere, with of course some great beaches.
+These are nice places to go to get away from the crowds, and enjoy a chilled out local-style atmosphere, with of course some great beaches.

 Where to Stay in Hawaii – 7 Best Areas to Stay in Hawaii

 So here I’ll take you through the seven main islands to stay in Hawaii.
 I’ll tell you all about each of the islands, and suggest some of the best places to visit while you’re there.